-- The percentage dispersion of revenue by source indicates how dependent Kosrae is on certain types of revenue.
-The more dependent Kosrae is on revenue sources beyond its direct control, such as grants, the less favorable the dispersion. - For the year ended September 30, 2007, Kosrae had direct control over 5.7% of its revenues.
-This ratio indicates Kosrae has significant exposure, as do most governments, to financial difficulties due to reliance (94.3%) on non-controlled revenues.
+The percentage dispersion of revenue by source indicates how dependent Kosrae is on certain types of revenue.
+The more dependent Kosrae is on revenue sources beyond its direct control, such as grants, the less favorable the dispersion.

+For the year ended September 30, 2008, Kosrae had direct control over 15.5% of its revenues, mostly charges for service and excise taxes.
+This ratio indicates Kosrae has significant exposure, as do most governments, to financial difficulties due to reliance (84.5%) on noncontrolled revenues.

-Capital Asset Condition How much useful life do we have left in our capital assets?
+Capital Asset Condition

+How much useful life do we have left in our capital assets?